givingjar/blog.givingjar.org/_posts/2016-06-08-charity-spotlight-joshuas-place.md

 ## Today

 Six residents will call Joshua's Place home, each with their own living quarters.
 A great room will be used for group activities and many other amenities will be available.
 The estate will also have several gardens, walkways, and a basketball court.
-Residents will be encouraged to live as independently as possible and even though some self care is expected, there will be trained personnel available around the clock to oversee medication, prepare meals, and provide additional care when needed.
+Residents will be encouraged to live as independently as possible and even though some self-care is expected, there will be trained personnel available around the clock to oversee medication, prepare meals, and provide additional care when needed.

 Christian values have been important to Bob while raising Andy.
 He also knows how important church is to his son.
 Joshua's Place is open to people of all religions and if a resident wishes, employees will help make arrangements with their place of worship so that they may continue attending.